Stephen A. Cheney: Military service

 Cheney became a Field Artillery Officer in 1971.
 He served with the First Marine Division, the III Marine Expeditionary Force, and the 1st Marine Aircraft Wing in command and staff positions.
 At the Marine Corps Recruit Depot San Diego he had command positions of series and company from 1975 to 1978.
 Subsequent tours were: Company Grade and Majors' Monitor, Headquarters Marine Corps, Washington, D.C.
-(1979-1983); Force Artillery Officer and G-1A, III Marine Amphibious Force, Okinawa (1984-1985); Executive Officer, 3d Battalion, 11th Marine Regiment (1985-1987); and Commanding Officer, Support Battalion, MCRD, San Diego (1987-1989).
+(1979–1983); Force Artillery Officer and G-1A, III Marine Amphibious Force, Okinawa (1984–1985); Executive Officer, 3d Battalion, 11th Marine Regiment (1985–1987); and Commanding Officer, Support Battalion, MCRD, San Diego (1987–1989).

 After graduating from the National War College, Cheney was the Ground Plans Officer for the Department of Defense Coordinator for Drug Enforcement Policy and Support.
 From 1991 to 1993, he served as Deputy Executive Secretary under Secretaries of Defense Dick Cheney and Les Aspin.
 As a Colonel, he won a military fellowship at the Council on Foreign Relations, of which he remains a member.
 In 1998 he published an article in the Council on Foreign Relations journal Foreign Affairs.
 He held staff assignments at the Marine Corps's Manpower Department and Operations Department in Washington, DC, where he was a liaison to the Commission on Roles and Missions from 1994 to 1995.
 In 1995 he returned to Marine Corps Recruit Depot San Diego, where he commanded the Recruit Training Regiment.
 After being promoted to Brigadier General, he took office as Inspector General of the Marine Corps in 1997.
-He became Commanding General of the Marine Corps Recruit Depot Parris Island in 1999.
+He became Commanding General of Marine Corps Recruit Depot Parris Island in 1999.
 At Parris Island, he oversaw improvements in the basic training regimen that led to a reduction in injuries and an increase in graduation rate, which reduced pressure on overworked Marine recruiters and helped the Corps to be the only service to meet recruitment goals.
 He retired from active duty on August 1, 2001.